-3.09 Completion of WSIP
+3.09.
+Completion of WSIP

-San Francisco will complete construction of the physical facilities in the WSIP by December 31, 2015.
+San Francisco will complete construction of the physical facilities in the WSIP by December 30, 2021.
 The SFPUC agrees to provide for full public review and comment by local and state interests of any proposed changes that delay previously adopted project completion dates or that delete projects.
-The SFPUC shall meet and consult with BAWSCA before proposing to the Commission any changes in the scope of WSIP projects which reduce their capacity or ability to achieve adopted levels of service goals.
+The SFPUC shall meet and consult with BAWSCA before proposing to the Commission any changes in the scope of WSIP projects which reduce their capacity or ability to achieve adopted Level of Service Goals and Objectives.
 The SFPUC retains discretion to determine whether to approve the physical facilities in the WSIP until after it completes the CEQA process as set forth in Section 4.07.

-3.10 Regional Water System Repair, Maintenance and Operation
+3.10.
+Regional Water System Repair, Maintenance and Operation